ymcbzrgn/customer-analysis-dashboard/roadmap.md

   - [ ] Integration tests
   - [ ] Security testing
   - [ ] Performance testing
 - [ ] **Frontend testing**
   - [ ] Component testing
   - [ ] User flow testing
   - [ ] Cross-browser compatibility
   - [ ] Mobile responsiveness

+### 5.5 Backup and Recovery Plan (NEW SECTION)
+- [ ] **Automated Backups**: Verify that the `db:backup` script is automated and runs on a schedule in the production environment.
+- [ ] **Recovery Drill**: Document and perform a test run of recovering the database from a backup to ensure the process works as expected.

 ---